 When an agent leaves, you will want to maintain the information of the tickets that an agent has handled in the past.
 For this reason, you should not delete an agent when they leave.
 Instead, first downgrade and then suspend the agent's account.
 This way, in most cases your reporting information stays intact for future reference and any articles posted by your agent will continue to have an agent's name instead of a deleted user as its author.

-Keep in mind that if you are removing the admin who originally set up your integration between Chat and Support, downgrading their access may cause ticket creation to fail.
+Keep in mind that if you are removing the admin who originally set up your integration between a stand-alone Chat account and Support, downgrading their access may cause ticket creation to fail.
+Downgrading an agent will delete their personal views and macros permanently.
+Please also remember to update any app/integration or API request that uses the admin credentials to work (Authentication for API requests).
 For help, contact our customer service team.

-- Go to Admin > Manage > People , then search for agent's name.
+- Go to Admin icon () > Manage > People , then search for agent's name.

 - Select Edit .